Accounting for Income Taxes

 Field of Study:

+Accounting for income taxes is one of the more challenging topics of financial accounting.
 Corporations must file income tax return following the guidelines developed by the IRS.
-Since GAAP and tax regulations differ in a number of ways, so frequently do pretax financial income and taxable income.
-In consequence, the amount that a company reports as tax expense will differ from the amount of taxes payable to the IRS.
-This course covers the basic guidelines that companies must follow in reporting income taxes and the disclosure requirement associated with deferred taxes.
+Because GAAP and tax regulations differ in a number of ways, so frequently do pretax financial income and taxable income.
+Hence, the amount that a company reports as tax expense will differ from the amount of taxes payable to the IRS.
+Those differences produce a complex accounting standard.

-- Recognize the four types of temporary differences and identify how these differences may arise.
+- Recognize temporary differences and identify how these differences may arise.

 Recommended CPE credits:

 The program participant will have one year from the date of purchase to complete the course and final examination.

 Web CPE is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org